Mary Shelley in Bath

 £18.99

-Manderley Press is delighted to announce that the acclaimed poet and historian Fiona Sampson will introduce a brand-new collection of Mary Shelley’s work - all of which was written during, and inspired by, the short yet influential time Mary spent living in the historic literary city of Bath.
+Manderley Press is delighted to announce the publication of Mary Shelley in Bath - a brand-new collection of Mary Shelley’s work, all written during, and inspired by, the short yet influential time she spent living in the historic literary city of Bath.

 Step into the intriguing world of Mary Shelley's transformative time in Bath, a period that deeply influenced her literary genius.
 In Mary Shelley in Bath, we will explore the personal and creative evolution of the renowned author during her stay in this elegant Georgian city.